![]() |

 Books, Exhibition/Auction Catalogues, Period Material For Sale, many with Cire Perdue Photos or Into |

-Lalique Book & Reference LIbrary |
+Lalique Book & Reference Library |

-Museum Collections many of which include Rene Lalique Cire Perdue |
+Museum Collections many of which include René Lalique Cire Perdue |

 Lalique Museum Collections |